Mariam3120/Mariam3120/README.md

-## Hi there 👋, My name is Mariam Grigolia
+## Hi there 👋, my name is Mariam Grigolia

 🎯 I am a Front-End Developer in training